A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Notations for the proofs

 \section{Notations for the proofs}

-We write $\mathcal{F}_t$ be the filtration generated by all particles, weights, and pairings up to time $t$.
-When a particle $X^n_t$ is associated with a particle $X^{A^n_t + N}$, we write $m^n_t = A^n_t + N$ for short, dropping the $t$ index when context is clear.
+We write $\mathcal{F}_t$ for the filtration generated by all particles, weights, and pairings up to time $t$ (including the shuffling step before Markov kernels at iteration $t+1$ are applied).
+When a particle $X^n_t$ is paired with another particle $X^{A^n_t + N}$ in Algorithm~\ref{alg:weight-harmonization}, we write

+for short, dropping the $t$ index when context is clear.
+Other notations are defined in Section~\ref{subsec:notations} of the main text.